- Project Management jargon can be difficult to wrangle

 - Track overall resource capacity and availability

 - Ensure program level goals are achieved on time and on budget

 Some companies use Enterprise Project Management (EPM) software, designed to ease day-to-day project delivery and management on a larger scale.

 An EPM solution helps to manage, monitor and assess activities, schedules, and work breakdown structures.

-PPM has a bigger scope and objective than program management.
-In addition, PPM the portfolio manager identifies, prioritizes, and authorizes the projects or programs the organization tackles to achieve strategic business objectives.
-Although they set the priority of the projects or programs in a group, they typically do not oversee any individual project or program.
+PPM has a bigger scope and objectives than project or program management.
+In addition, in PPM the portfolio manager identifies, prioritizes, and authorizes the projects or programs the organization tackles to achieve strategic business objectives.
+Although they set the priority of the projects or programs in a group, PPM managers typically do not oversee any individual project or program.